 Our minds work on two levels – the conscious and the unconscious.
 We make decisions, think, and act with our conscious mind.
 The unconscious mind controls our habits.
 In the relaxed state known as hypnosis, we can communicate directly with the unconscious mind.
 This is why it is so quick and easy to change habits of a lifetime with hypnosis.
 To ensure your success, hypnosis is the proven choice.

 Will hypnosis work for me?

 Generally speaking, every normal person is “hypnotizable”.
 That is, people with an IQ of at least 70, and no severe mental disorders.
 Therefore, virtually anyone can achieve successful results using hypnosis.
-We custom each session to your individual needs, so it works for virtually everyone, every time!!
+We custom each session to your individual needs, so it gives success to virtually everyone, every time!!